maikelpenz/dataflow-automation-infra/README.md

 These are the steps to deploy the execution environment infrastructure to your own AWS account:
 <br>

-#### 1 - AWS: create access keys to be used by the Github CI/CD pipeline
+#### 1 - AWS: configure access keys and create deployment buckets

-The Github CI/CD pipeline must be able to communicate with your AWS Account to deploy resources.
+a) create access keys to be used by the Github CI/CD pipeline The Github CI/CD pipeline must be able to communicate with your AWS Account to deploy resources.
 Here we create keys to grant the right access.

 - Log into your AWS account